jmankoff/interaction/assignments/undo.md

 Create an interesting way the user can interact with the application that **can be undone and redone**.
 This means that whatever interaction you add must have a custom undo and redo function (it might help to take a look at `ReversibleAction#doAction` and `ReversibleAction#undoAction(DrawingView)`).

 Please implement this extra feature **on a new branch**.
-Whatever you choose to implement, please describe your addition in the provided README.
+Whatever you choose to implement, make sure to describe your addition in the provided README.md.

 # Optional addition: Improving usability